Proless/Mukhtabar/docs/opnsense/README.md

 ![OPNsense Web UI WAN Rule](image/opnsense_webui_wan_rule.png "OPNsense Web UI WAN Rule")

-This rule ensures that you can reliably access the OPNsense Web UI from your Proxmox host or any management workstation on your network, even before the LAN interface is configured.
+This rule ensures that you can access the OPNsense Web UI from your network, even before the LAN interface is configured.

-In this setup, the WAN interface is the private network (e.g., home network) that the Proxmox host is connected to, so allowing Web UI access via WAN is acceptable.
-However, if the WAN interface is assigned a true public IP address, you should remove or restrict this rule after configuring the LAN interface to prevent exposing the OPNsense Web UI to the internet.
+In this setup, the WAN interface connection (`vmbr0`) is the private network (e.g., home network) that the Proxmox host is connected to, so allowing Web UI access via WAN is acceptable.
+However, if the connection (`vmbr0`) is assigned a true public IP address, you should remove this rule after configuring the LAN interface and configuring a VPN (ex.
+Wireguard) to prevent exposing the OPNsense Web UI to the internet.

 #### Web UI Port